-1996 Stock Plan for Non-Employee Directors and 2005 Stock Plan for Non-Employee Directors payment of regular stipulated compensation and meeting fees in equivalent shares.
+The 2005 Stock Plan for Non-Employee Directors ("2005 Stock Plan"), approved by the stockholders in 2005, provided for the grant of stock awards and, at the option of the non-employee directors, the deferred payment of regular stipulated compensation and meeting fees in equivalent shares.
 Under the 2005 Stock Plan, the Corporation's non-employee directors each receive an annual restricted stock award, which is subject to a three-year restriction period commencing on the date of the grant.
-For 2010 and 2009, the value of the award granted in the first quarter was \$70,000 per director, respectively, and in 2008, the value of the award granted was \$50,000 per director.
+For 2011, 2010 and 2009, the value of the award granted was \$70,000 per director, respectively.
 These restricted stock awards are subject to forfeiture if the non-employee director resigns or retires by reason of his or her decision not to stand for re-election prior to the lapsing of all restrictions, unless the restrictions are otherwise removed by the Committee on Directors and Governance.
 The cost of the restricted stock awards will be amortized over the three year restriction period from the date of grant, or such shorter restriction period as determined by the removal of such restrictions.
-Newly elected non-employee directors also receive a one-time five year restricted stock award, which during 2008 was valued at \$25,000.
-In 2009 and 2010 there were no newly elected non-employee directors.
+Newly elected non-employee directors also receive a one-time five year restricted stock award of \$ 35,000.
 The total number of shares of Common stock available for grant under the 2005 Stock Plan may not exceed 100,000 shares.
-During 2010, 2009 and 2008, the Corporation awarded 18,456, 18,168, and 11,628, respectively, shares of restricted stock under the 2005 Stock Plan, of which 9,228, 12,490, and 6,120 shares, respectively, have been deferred by certain directors.
+During 2011, 2010 and 2009, the Corporation awarded 16,680, 18,456, and 18,168, respectively, shares of restricted stock under the 2005 Stock Plan, of which 7,820, 9,228, and 12,490 shares, respectively, have been deferred by certain directors.